axeptio/sample-app-ios/README.md

 ### Initialize the SDK

-In the `AppDelegate`, make sure to import the `AxeptioSDK` module, then call the `initialize` method and pass your API key, you can also initialize the sdk with the consent already set from an other device with the the token parameter :
+In the `AppDelegate`, make sure to import the `AxeptioSDK` module, then call the `initialize` method and pass your API key, you can also initialize the sdk with the consent already set from an other device with the token parameter :

 #### Swift